Item 8: Familiarize yourself with reference and pointer types

 If there are likely to be more readers than writers, the RwLock type is preferable, as it allows multiple readers access to the underlying item in parallel, provided that there isn't currently a (single) writer.

-The same strategy – see what the compiler rejects, and what it suggests instead – can sometimes be applied with the other smart pointer types; however, it's faster and less frustrating to understand what the behaviour of the different smart pointers implies.
-To borrow3 an example from the first edition of the Rust book,
+The same strategy—see what the compiler rejects and what it suggests instead—can sometimes be applied with the other smart pointer types.
+However, it's faster and less frustrating to understand what the behavior of the different smart pointers implies.
+To borrow (pun intended) an example from the first edition of the Rust book:

 • Rc<Vec<RefCell<T>>> also holds a vector with shared ownership, but here each individual entry in the vector can be mutated independently of the others.